 Athens is a very small village located in the state of New York.
 With a population of 1,577 people and two associated neighborhoods, Athens is the 663rd largest community in New York.
-Much of the housing stock in Athens was built prior to World War II, making it one of the older and more historic villages in the country.
+Athens has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 Of important note, Athens is also a village of artists.
 Athens has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Athens’s character.